Translation (biology): Genetic code

 Then split the RNA into triplets (groups of three bases).
 Note that there are 3 translation "windows", or reading frames, depending on where you start reading the code.

 Finally, use the table at Genetic code to translate the above into a structural formula as used in chemistry.

-This will give you the primary structure of the protein.
+This will give the primary structure of the protein.
 However, proteins tend to fold, depending in part on hydrophilic and hydrophobic segments along the chain.
 Secondary structure can often still be guessed at, but the proper tertiary structure is often very hard to determine.

 Whereas other aspects such as the 3D structure, called tertiary structure, of protein can only be predicted using sophisticated algorithms, the amino acid sequence, called primary structure, can be determined solely from the nucleic acid sequence with the aid of a translation table.

 This approach may not give the correct amino acid composition of the protein, in particular if unconventional amino acids such as selenocysteine are incorporated into the protein, which is coded for by a conventional stop codon in combination with a downstream hairpin (SElenoCysteine Insertion Sequence, or SECIS).

 There are many computer programs capable of translating a DNA/RNA sequence into a protein sequence.
 Normally this is performed using the Standard Genetic Code, however, few programs can handle all the "special" cases, such as the use of the alternative initiation codons which are biologically significant.
 For instance, the rare alternative start codon CTG codes for Methionine when used as a start codon, and for Leucine in all other positions.

 Example: Condensed translation table for the Standard Genetic Code (from the NCBI Taxonomy webpage).